Feed without GMO-content

 - Technical specification

-- Certification for feed that meets the requirement, e.g., Pro Terra or other certification showing that the requirement is met.
+- Certification for feed: Pro Terra or other certification demonstrating compliance with the requirement.

-- Other documentation showing that the requirement has been met, for example Importer's declaration from the slaughterhouse.
+- Other documentation indicating compliance with the requirement, for example a Food Chain Information (FCI) declaration via the slaughterhouse.

 Subject matter of contract